 3. The Entry of Fluids or Other Elements

 The entry of liquid or other elements into the water will affect the spread of oxygen, depending on the characteristics of the input.
 If other inputs have better quality with higher dissolved oxygen compared to the water being entered, then the water will change for better quality.
 Conversely, if the input has poorer quality with lower oxygen, then the water will be polluted by the presence of that input.

 4. Organism Respiration

 The existence of organisms that live in water will certainly affect the amount of oxygen in it.
 As you know, most organisms need oxygen to survive.
 If there are many organisms found in the water, then the amount of oxygen in it will be reduced because it is used to breathe or survive by the organisms in it.

-Take the example of pond water containing fish.
-Initially, without fish, the oxygen content in the water will remain large in accordance with the initial amount.
-After entering the fish, then the amount of oxygen will gradually thin out because the fish need oxygen to breathe.
-That is why fish ponds often get additional oxygen supply so that fish in the pond get an adequate supply of oxygen.
+Take for example pond water that contains vaname shrimp.
+At first, without the shrimp, the oxygen level in the water will remain a lot according to the initial amount.
+After adding the shrimp, the amount of oxygen will gradually decrease because the shrimp need oxygen to breathe.
+That's why shrimp ponds often get an additional supply of oxygen by using a waterwheel so that the shrimp in the pond get an adequate supply of oxygen.

 To find out the level of dissolved oxygen in water, you can use the Mettler Toledo DO meter which accurately shows how much oxygen is in the water.
 Mettler Toledo will state the concentration of oxygen in both relative and absolute numbers.
 Intelligent Sensor Management will provide a strong digital signal so that the measurement results are accurate.
 Get Mettler Toledo on Hyprowira!